Course - Societal security and safety - TIØ4201

 Course content

-Students are encouraged to use the perspectives from the course to consider risks that are related to their respective disciplines.
-The teaching utilizes practical examples from accidents and events illustrating threats to societal security and safety.
-A main subject is how risk can be governed at different societal levels.
-This includes the ability to assess and understand risks, as well as risk communication and decision-making dilemmas.
+Teaching in the course makes extensive use of practical examples from accidents and incidents that have threatened societal security.
+A main subject is how risk can be managed at different societal levels and across organizations.
+This includes the ability to identify and understand risk, risk communication, and decision-making dilemmas.

-The course is elective and recommended for the master's programs MIHMS and MHMS.
-It is also a K-course for students in social sciences and various technology studies.
+The course is elective for the master's programs MIHMS and MHMS.

 Learning outcome